Transformational leadership

 What does that even mean?
 Let’s break it down.

 Transformational leaders know they don’t have all the answers.
-When problems or challenges occur, they trust their employees to think creatively and find new solutions.
+When problems or challenges occur, they trust their employees to be creative and find new solutions.

 This is not a blind trust, hoping that something works out in the end.
 Before a problem or challenge occurs, transformational leaders work with their employees to make sure that: